rafael-hsm/price_alert/README.md

 ## Description

-Basically we get a price of asset using yFinance library and monitoring the until target the price we defined.
-To execute use this:
+The purpose of the algorithm is to monitor the price of an asset and when it goes >= or <= to the prices we set, a pop up appears on the screen.

+The script works as follows.
+1. We get the asset price from the "STOCK" market (Microsoft = MSFT, Tesla=TSLA, Ambev=ABEV) using the yFinance library.
+2. We monitor the target until the price we set.
+We have to enter a price above the current price and a price below the current price.

 ### Installation